-Mainspring: The Fall of British Craft Beer, Part 1 – Like a Trap, Sprung.
+Mainspring (or, The Fall of British Craft Beer), Part 1 – Like a Trap, Sprung.

 Though only three years ago, the UK craft beer scene of 2017 was in great condition.
 The beginning of that year saw the number of UK breweries topping 1,700, with nearly 100 in London alone.
 There was a sense of continued momentum, sustained enthusiasm and new ‘waves’ of beer culture being born and growing organically.